Disinfection Services near me - Residential Disinfection Services near me/Commercial Disinfection Services near me

 The 3 stands for the three oxygen atoms that compose Ozone.
 The normal Oxygen we breathe is called O2, and is made up of only two chemically linked Oxygen atoms.

 The way ozone sanitizes is like nature at work.
 The ozone molecule has a short life cycle, and the molecular bond is easily broken.
-When encountering bacteria, virus, etc, the lose oxygen atom combines with the bacteria or virus and causes it to break down or oxidize.
+When encountering bacteria, virus, etc, the loose oxygen atom combines with the bacteria or virus and causes it to break down or oxidize.

 For bacteria and viruses, the free oxygen atom will attach to the bacteria or virus since it is an organic thing.
 Imagine the sting in your nose when you are exposed to strong ozone or bleach.
 Now, imagine if your whole body was just that sensitive to ozone.
 We say that ozone will attack the mucus membrane causing irritation; but what is irritation to a human is deadly to a bacteria.